sarayuv/sasehack-2025/PROJECT_README_TEMPLATE.md

 ## 💬 Elevator Pitch

-`Fred's Fridge is an app made for families for them to connect over their own virtual "fridge"`
+`Fred's Fridge is a cozy virtual fridge for families to connect!"`

 ## Inspiration

+`Family-oriented Fred is at a stage where staying organized and connected with his loved ones matters more than ever.
+But with busy schedules, grocery lists on scraps of paper, and family updates scattered across group chats, it’s easy for things to slip through the cracks.
+One of the central locations at home for many families is their refrigerator.`

-`One of the central locations at home for many families is their refrigerator.
-They generally have some kind of calendar, pictures, and shopping lists.
-Each family's fridge is personal and intimate.
-Your family's highest moments get highlighted on this fridge.
-Fred's Fridge takes that space and digitizes it, providing a platform for families to be more interconnected.
-This is catered towards Fred, who is someone who cares a lot about family.
-The main problem that this solves for him is a way for him to stay connected to his family, in a way that is very homey.
-For someone like Fred, who seems like the type of guy to have a family some day, it would be a great app to connect with his new family as well. `
+`Each family's fridge is personal and intimate with memories all over it.
+Your family's highest moments get highlighted on this fridge.`

+`Fred's Fridge takes that shared space and digitizes it, providing a platform for families to be more interconnected.
+The main problem that this solves for Fred is a way for him to stay connected to his family, in a way that is very homey.`

 ## What It Does

-- **Shopping List:** `The shopping list is a part of the fridge in which a user can add an item to it, and can click on that specific item to run a strikethrough thru it.
-Similar to reminders, but catered towards shopping.`
+- **Shopping List:** `The shopping list is a part of the fridge in which a user can add an item to it, and can click on that specific item to run a strikethrough through it.
+This is similar to reminders, but geared towards shopping needs.`

 ![ShoppingList1](sasehack-screenshots/shoppinglist.png "Shopping List")
 ![ShoppingList1](sasehack-screenshots/shoppinglist2.png "Shopping List on Fridge")

-- **Reminders:** `Reminders is a part of the fridge in which a user can add a reminder to a list of reminders, and can click on it to run a strikethrough thru it.
-Similar to shopping list, but catered towards general reminders and to-dos.`
+- **Reminders:** `Reminders is a part of the fridge in which a user can add a reminder to a list of reminders, and can click on it to run a strikethrough through it.
+This is similar to shopping list, but catered towards general reminders and to-dos.`

 ![Reminders1](sasehack-screenshots/reminders1.png "Reminders")
 ![Reminders2](sasehack-screenshots/reminders2.png "Adding reminder")

-- **Shared Calendar:** `[Description of the third key feature.]`
+- **Shared Calendar:** `The shared calendar is a way for different members of the family to create events, and assign those events to specific people.
+Everyone will be able to see the events, and this creates a unified space for all upcoming events.`

 ![SharedCalendar1](sasehack-screenshots/calendar1.png "Calendar view")
 ![SharedCalendar2](sasehack-screenshots/calendar2.png "Adding event")

-- **Sticky Notes:** `Sticky notes have their own button, in which a user can add text and add a virtual sticky note to the fridge.`
+- **Sticky Notes:** `Sticky notes have their own button, in which a user can add text and add a virtual sticky note to the fridge.
+These stickies can be colored, and states which user created it.`

 ![StickyNotes1](sasehack-screenshots/stickynotes1.png "Adding a sticky")
 ![StickyNotes2](sasehack-screenshots/stickynotes2.png "Stickies on the fridge" )